Regulatory Compliance

 Department website: https://www.sps.northwestern.edu/masters/regulatory-compliance/

 Regulatory compliance is increasingly visible in healthcare, life science and clinical research arenas.
 As a result, career opportunities in regulatory compliance are multiplying for those with the kind of training students receive in the Master of Science in Regulatory Compliance (MSRC) program.
 An interdisciplinary professional program, Northwestern University’s part-time MSRC program addresses core areas of compliance, including risk management, quality and regulatory science, practices and enforcement, leadership and communication skills.
-The MSRC curriculum focuses on core competencies while also stressing practical applications within the program’s three tracks:
+The MSRC curriculum focuses on core competencies while also stressing practical applications within the program’s two tracks:

-MSRC graduates are prepared to assume leadership positions in healthcare compliance, clinical compliance, and in quality and regulatory industries, including pharmaceutical, life sciences, food, and medical device industries.
+MSRC graduates are prepared to assume leadership positions in clinical compliance, and in quality and regulatory industries, including pharmaceutical, life sciences, food, and medical device industries.
 Even PhDs can significantly enhance their skill sets and find new professional opportunities in this increasingly important and sensitive field.

 The program offers a thorough grounding in the interdisciplinary core competencies of regulatory compliance, including risk management, quality and regulatory science, leadership and communication skills.
 MSRC places a strong emphasis on practical application: courses are taught by industry experts — leading minds with extensive experience in navigating regulatory compliance challenges.
 MSRC’s partnership with Northwestern's Feinberg School of Medicine and the university's Clinical and Translational Science Institute is another benefit, providing the program with the latest insights on healthcare, translational research, and regulation.